tugrulhkarabulut/tugrulhkarabulut.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Science and Engineering PhD Student, University of Michigan
+subtitle: CSE PhD Student, University of Michigan

 profile:
   align: right